jasper-zanjani/notes/includes/Health/Health-glossary.md

     | [Swanson Bacopa Monnieri 250 mg x 90 capsules](https://www.swansonvitamins.com/swanson-superior-herbs-bacopa-monnieri-extract-bacognize-250-mg-90-caps)<br>**sale** | **5.57**<br>9.29 |    22.5 | **0.23**<br>0.41 |
     | [Bulk Supplements Bacopa 250 g](https://www.amazon.com/Bacopa-Extract-Powder-BulkSupplements-Support/dp/B07MQXXFG1)                                                 |            73.96 |   250.0 |             0.29 |
     | [NOW Supplements Bacoba Extract 450 mg x 90 capsules](https://www.amazon.com/gp/product/B07RFZ8TX2)                                                                 |            18.78 |    40.5 |             0.46 |

+#### Berberine
+:
+    Berberine complexed with hydroxypropyl-&beta;-cyclodextrin was recommended by [MPMD](https://www.youtube.com/watch?v=iOjFNVpWjlI) to deal with carb-dense meals.
+    This is apparently a reference to the use of berberine as a GDA, a term that has recently gained currency in the fitness industry as a way to improve how glucose is processed in the body, or "nutrient partitioning".
+    The science on this topic appears to be [inconclusive at best](https://revivestronger.com/glucose-disposal-agents-a-thorough-review-of-the-evidence/#The_Claims_The_Evidence).

 #### Bioperine
 :